goproxyio/goproxy.io/content/docs/GOPRIVATE-env.md

+---
-# Go Module GOPRIVATE Environment
+title: Go Module GOPRIVATE Environment
+---

 The go command defaults to downloading modules from the public Go module mirror at goproxy.io.
 It also defaults to validating downloaded modules,